SoftFever/OrcaSlicer/README.markdown

 Slic3r is licensed under the _GNU Affero General Public License, version 3_.
 The author is Alessandro Ranellucci.

+The [Silk icon set](http://www.famfamfam.com/lab/icons/silk/) used in Slic3r is licensed under the _Creative Commons Attribution 3.0 License_.
+The author of the Silk icon set is Mark James.

 ## How can I invoke slic3r.pl using the command line?

     Usage: slic3r.pl [ OPTIONS ] file.stl